 Please utilize the link to the USM Graduate School for information regarding the application process.
 The Office of Admissions should be contacted with questions regarding the application process or the status of your application file.

-Questions regarding specific information about the USM NAP can be directed to the NAP by contacting Ms. Cindy Sheffield via email cynthia.sheffeild@usm.edu or by phone at 601-266-5454.
+Questions regarding specific information about the USM NAP can be directed to the NAP by contacting Sonia Adams via email sonia.adams@usm.edu or by phone at 601-266-5454.

 Does your program follow the academic calendar?